agentm/project-m36/docs/tutd_tutorial.markdown

 ```

 This expression ensures that the relation variable's relation can never include a tuple with status greater than 50.

+Internally, *all* constraints are converted and stored as inclusion dependencies.

 ## Aggregate Queries